-Using The Means Test To Determine Whether You Qualify For Chapter 7 Relief
+Using The Means Test To Determine Whether You Qualify To File Chapter 7 Bankruptcy

 Means Test Step One: Comparing Your Income To The State Median

-The first part of the test is a simple comparison of your household income to the median income of a New Jersey family the same size as yours.
-The median annual household income in New Jersey is:
+The first part of the test compares your household income to the median income of a New Jersey family the same size as yours.
+As of April 1, 2022, the median annual household income in New Jersey is:

-If your income for the past six months is less than the median monthly income, you pass the test and qualify for Chapter 7 bankruptcy.
-Do not panic if your income is higher than the median; you may still qualify for Chapter 7, but we must move to the next step first.
+If your average household income for the past six months is less than the median monthly income, you pass the test and qualify to file a Chapter 7 bankruptcy.
+Do not panic if your income is higher than the median; you may still qualify for Chapter 7, but we must first move to the next step.

 At this point, certain expenses are deducted (subtracted) from your gross income.
-The test is whether, after expenses, you can afford to pay off at least $7,700 in the next five years.
+The test is whether, after expenses, you can afford to pay off a certain amount of debt as set forth in the Bankruptcy Code in the next 3 to 5 years.
 If the answer is yes, then you must file for Chapter 13 instead of Chapter 7.

-What then are the expenses that can be deducted from gross income?
+What expenses can be deducted from gross income?
 The Internal Revenue Service (IRS) decides what is deductible, and the list is quite complex.
 Our attorneys will explain the details when you meet with us, but here are some examples of expenses that can be deducted: